mincrmatt12/nmfu/README.md

 You can also define various output variables which can be manipulated inside the parser program, which can then be examined after parsing.
 See `example/http.nmfu` for a good example of using this functionality.

+The rest of this README is a guide to using NMFU.

 ## Parser Specification

 NMFU source files support C-style line comments (text after `//` on a line is ignored until the end of the line)